 Boards of education or other employers have the authority to establish their own policies and procedures regarding what it means for a teacher to be an employee.
-The Regulatory Board is responsible for teacher certification and registration, and may discipline registered teachers in accordance with its own codes and standards.
+The Regulatory Board is responsible for teacher certification and registration, and may discipline registered teachers in accordance with its own standards.

 It is important to note that there are distinctive sets of expectations, policies and procedures for teachers as employees and as members of the teaching profession or Federation, and that one should not be used in place of another.
-Concerns about an individual teacher's conduct or competence may be addressed at the school level, with the employing school board, or elevated to the Regulatory Board and/or Federation.
+Concerns about an individual teacher's conduct or competence may be addressed at the school level, with the employing school board, or elevated to the Federation and/or Regulatory Board.

-Teachers are strongly encouraged to become knowledgeable about the Regulatory Board's standards of competence and the Federation's codes, standards and procedures, as well as their employers' policies and procedures to ensure they are aware of the expectations in all regards.
+Teachers are strongly encouraged to become knowledgeable about the Federation's codes, standards and procedures, the Regulatory Board's standards of competence and conduct, as well as their employers' policies and procedures to ensure they are aware of the expectations in all regards.